 Continue building strong links though and you WILL start seeing your rankings increase.
 It’s inevitable.

 Because I go so broad with my choice of anchor texts – and because these links are so powerful – I see an overall rank improvement for most keywords I am tracking after each press release.
+Which basically means that the page I’m promoting greatly improves in authority in Google’s eyes.

 I have literally dozens of press releases out there linking back to my various money sites.
 About 90% of them were published in the last 3 months alone.
 So I not only KNOW them to work really well (hence my recommendation), but I happen to be very knowledgeable on the topic as well.